Review of the Salomon Wildcross

 THE LAST OR SHAPE: A BIT MORE ROOM TO BREATH

 On top of all this is the overall last or shape of the shoe, one of the most critical pieces for me on fit.
-The Wildcross has a bit wider midfoot gauge than the Speedcross (which gouged at my arches it’s so narrow), with it being more similar to the Sense Ride.
-And it boxes out the toe just a bit, a change they made to several models this year.
+The Wildcross has a bit wider midfoot gauge than the Speedcross (so narrow it gouges my arches), with it being more similar to the Sense Ride.
+It also boxes out the toe just a bit, a change they made to several models this year.
 The combination of those two may lose a couple die-hard Salomon users who love the fit and feel of the Speedcross.
 In my experience though, in over 20 years in run specialty shops, and after fitting a ridiculous amount of feet, I think the change will gain Salomon more customers than it’ll lose.

 THE TAKEAWAY: EFFECTIVE GOODNESS

 So, the takeaway.
 All in all, I love this shoe.
-It met every one of the hopeful expectations I had for it from increased width in the mid and forefoot, to traction, to responsiveness, to, so far, durability.
+It met every one of the hopeful expectations I had for it.
+The increased width in the mid and forefoot feels great.
+The traction is solid over variable surfaces.
+Their responsive underfoot on loose ground and tight turns.
+And, so far, the durability is solid.
 I’ll be excited to keep one in the rotation so long as they keep it in the line.
 If it sounds like one that might be up your ally, reach out to your local run specialty shop.
 If they don’t carry it, ask them if they’ll order you a pair.
 Or, help support us and pick one off via the Trails Collective online store.
 Thanks so much for tuning into this review and we’ll catch you on the next loop…..

 Wanna get this Liger on your feet?
 Help support your local run specialty shop, or support us making this possible, and pick up a pair here: